InterWorkAlliance/TokenTaxonomyFramework/artifacts/behaviors/issuable/latest/issuable.md

-# mintable a TTF Behavior
+# issuable a TTF Behavior